 I expect this will be difficult.
 These are not "mainstream" songs, but rather things I stumbled across while crawling the web and decided to keep.

-a few "gimmes", especially if you're a filker.
+There are a few "gimmes", especially if you're a filker.

 The lyrics as written are generally not researched, but are rather what I heard.
 If you correct me on a silly mistake, feel free to laugh at me a little.